medaks/medask-benchmarks/README.md

 ```
+position=1      Nephrolithiasis : [Kidney stones, Ureteral obstruction, Urinary tract infection, Pyelonephritis, Renal colic]

 # This shows the evaluation of the first diagnosis of the first experiment run.
-#  * Colonic Polyps was the correct diagnosis.
+#  * Nephrolithiasis (Kidney stones) was the correct diagnosis.
-#  * [Colorectal polyps, Colorectal cancer, Diverticular disease] Are the 3 most likely diagnoses the doctor LLM decided upon
+#  * [Kidney stones, Ureteral obstruction, Urinary tract infection, Pyelonephritis, Renal colic] Are the 5 most likely diagnoses the symptom #    checker agent decided upon
-#  * positions=[-1, 1, 1] Is the result of the evaluator LLM.
-We run it 3 times for each diagnosis prediction.
+#  * position=1 Is the result of the evaluator LLM.
+It decided the correct diagnosis was found in position 1 in the differential diagnosis #    list
-#        In the first run, the evaluator thought none of the 3 given diagnoses is close enough to the correct one, hence -1.
-#        In the second run, the evaluator thought the first diagnosis (Colorectal polyps) is close enough to the correct one, hence 1.
-#        In the third run, the evaluator thought the first diagnosis (Colorectal polyps) is close enough to the correct one, hence 1.

-positions=[-1, 1, 1]	Colonic Polyps	: [Colorectal polyps, Colorectal cancer, Diverticular disease]
 ```

 ```
-# This shows the aggregated results of the first experiment run:
-#  * For the first diagnosis, the evaluator thought that the first diagnosis is the correct one, hence 1.
-#  * For the second diagnosis, the evaluator thought that all diagnoses were incorrect, hence -111.
-#  * For the third diagnosis, the evaluator thought that the first diagnosis is the correct one, hence 1.
-# Overall, thus 2 / 3 diagnoses were correct, and the average position of the correct diagnoses is (1.0 + 1.0) / 2 = 1.0

 2024-10-28 21:53:27,234 - [INFO] - benchmark.evaluate - Results of run i=0
-   positions=[1.0, -111, 1.0]
+   positions=[1.0, 1.0, 1.0]
-   Number of correct diagnoses: 2 / 3
+   Number of correct diagnoses: 3 / 3
    Average position of correct diagnosis: 1.0

+# This shows the aggregated results of the first experiment run:
+#  * For the first vignette, the evaluator thought that the first diagnosis is the correct one, hence 1.
+#  * For the second vignette, the evaluator thought that the first diagnosis is the correct one, hence 1.
+#  * For the third vignette, the evaluator thought that the first diagnosis is the correct one, hence 1.
+# Overall, thus 3 / 3 diagnoses were correct, and the average position of the correct diagnoses is (1.0 + 1.0 + 1.0) / 3 = 1.0

 ```

 ### Inspect the results of a benchmark run.